keenanhi/keenanhi.github.io/blog/back-to-basics/digital-audio-basics/_drafts/2015-07-02-Get-Started-Part-2.md

 We know that if we zoomed into the panda cam, we would eventually reach pixels of uniform height and width.
 So it makes sense that if we zoomed into a waveform, we would find a similar smallest chunk.
 In audio, we call this smallest chunk a **bit**.
 Before we move on, a quick explanation of the **binary system** is in order:

 The binary system is just a system of counting that is easy for computers to use.
 We humans use a system of counting that goes something like "0, 1, 2, 3, 4, 5, 6, 7, 8, 9".
 For any value above that, we shift over a decimal place and start again, "10, 11, 12, 13, 14...
 21, 21, 23, 24...
 31, 32, 33, 34... etc".
 You know how it goes from there (I hope).
-This is called a **base ten**, or **decimal** counting system, because we have ten different symbols that we use in representing any given value.
+This is called a **base-ten**, or **decimal** counting system, because we have ten different symbols that we use in representing any given value.

-In contrast to this system, computers use a **base-two** counting system (which is just another word for binary), which only uses two symbols: 0 and 1.
-A computer counts "0, 1" and then shift over a decimal place and start again: "10, 11, 100, 101, 110, 111, 1000, 1001... etc".
+In contrast to this system, computers use a **base-two**, or **binary** counting system, which only uses two symbols: 0 and 1.
+A computer counts "0, 1" and then shift over a decimal place and start again: "10, 11, shift, 100, 101, 110, 111, shift, 1000, 1001... etc".
 These are just different ways of representing the same values: 0 in binary is 0 in decimal, 1 in binary is 1 in decimal, 10 in binary is 2 in decimal, 11 in binary is 3 in decimal, 100 in binary is 4 in decimal, and so on, forever (for more on conversion information, [see wikipedia](https://en.wikipedia.org/wiki/Binary_number#Counting_in_binary)).

 Each digit in a base-two number, at least for a digital system like a computer, is called a **bit**, and it turns out that the number of different values we can represent in a binary number is directly related to how many bits (how many digits) it contains: specifically by raising 2 to the number of bits.
 So if we had a 4-bit number, we would have 2^4 = 8 values we can represent.
 We can count these ourselves: 000, 001, 010, 011, 100, 101, 110, 111, which, remember, represent 0 through 7 in decimal (note that here we are using **leading zeros**, which are zeros on the left hand side meant to be placeholders.
 These are meaningless, just as they are meaningless in base-ten, e.g. when you are writing a date: 04/01/2015 which we understand as 4/1/2015)